gbondo-am/gbondo-am.github.io/_portfolio/Python automation and workflows.md

 ## Overview

 Digital Elevation Models (DEM) are normally downloaded from several provided - the most common is the [Earth Explorer](https://earthexplorer.usgs.gov).
-One challenge faced with acquiring this data is that, the data is in the form of tiles and if a project area falls on different tiles, then a user must download all the tiles and perform some preprocessing functions (Clip and fill).
+One challenge faced with acquiring this data is that, the data is in the form of tiles and if a project area falls on different tiles, then a user must download all the tiles and perform some preprocessing functions (*clip* and *fill*).

 The project aimed at creating a DEM Downloader app, to automate this process of downloading and clipping the DEM data, to a users exact region of interest.